Cannock Chase Walk

 Turn right and keep on the main track as it heads uphill to reach a cross track (grid ref.
 SJ996185) after about 300 metres.
 Turn right.
 Shortly after turning right you will see a raised earth embankment on your left.
 This is the remains of First World War firing range which was used to train troops for the battlefield.
 Stay on the main track for three quarters of a mile to reach a fire look-out tower on your right (grid ref.
 Sj998197).
 From here you get a good view north into the Trent Valley.

 Continue straight ahead at this junction and follow this track downhill past forestry plantations on your left and an open area on your right.
 Eventually you reach a T-junction with tracks going left and right (grid ref.
 SK003201).
 From this point take a narrow path opposite between the trees and through bracken.
-This path soon leads back to the car park used at the start.
+This path soon leads back to Seven Springs and the car park used at the start.

 Other walks nearby

-Walk 1370 | Sherbrook Valley from the Punch Bowl, Milford | easy | 4.0 miles |
+Walk 1370 | Sherbrook Valley from Punch Bowl, Milford | easy | 4.0 miles |

-Walk 2023 | The Cannock Chase War Trail | moderate | 7.5 miles |
+Walk 2023 | Cannock Chase War Trail | moderate | 7.5 miles |

-Walk 1189 | Cannock Chase from Milford | easy | 6.5 miles |
+Walk 1189 | Cannock Chase Circular | easy | 6.5 miles |

 Walk 2911 | Seven Springs, Little Haywood, Shugborough & Milford | easy | 6.5 miles |